-The Federal, or Adam, style dominated the American architectural landscape from roughly 1780 to 1840, having evolved from Georgian, the principal design language of the colonial period.
+The Federal, or Adam, style dominated the American architectural landscape from roughly 1780 to 1840, having evolved from the Georgian style, a principal design of the colonial period.
 Fundamentally, it was the comparatively progressive European ideas about architecture that prompted this American change in taste.
 Indeed, many historians today think of the Federal style as merely a refinement of the Georgian style, a view easily justified by a close comparison of the two.

-Federal-style buildings are found in virtually every eastern city, from New England’s seaport towns, where merchant princes grew rich from trade, to Georgetown and Alexandria, Virginia, which were burgeoning in population and importance at about the same time.
-Easily recognizable Federal-style residences in Greater Washington include Woodlawn Plantation (1805) in Virginia and Tudor Place (1815), and Decatur House (1819), all in the capitol city.
+Federal-style buildings are found in virtually every city on the East Coast, from New England’s seaport towns, where merchant princes grew rich from trade, to Georgetown and Alexandria, Virginia, which were burgeoning in population and importance around the same time.
+Easily recognizable Federal-style residences-turned-museums in Greater Washington, DC, include Woodlawn Plantation (1805) in Virginia, Tudor Place (1815) in DC, and Decatur House (1819) in DC.

 Many Federal-style design elements are notably understated.
 Exterior decoration, for example, is generally confined to a porch or entry element.
-Compared to a Georgian house, the columns and moldings are narrow and rather simple.
+Compared to a Georgian house, the columns and moldings are narrow and relatively simple.

 Federal-style decoration often showcases geometrical concepts.
 Elliptical, circular, and fan-shaped motifs formed by fluted radiating lines are common.
-One of the oldest American examples of such flourishes is on the dining-room ceiling of Mount Vernon.
+One of the oldest American examples of such flourishes is on the dining room ceiling of Mount Vernon.
 Executed in plaster, the design contains an ornamental rinceau border festooned by corn husks and a central rosette.

 Interested in learning more architectural terminology?
 Visit our glossary of architecture terms and definitions.